Physical therapy exercises can help manage pain and discomfort caused by scoliosis.

 - Keep your torso as upright as possible at all times.

 - Begin shifting your weight back and forth, allowing the forward knee to bend as you feel the weight shift onto it.

 - As you shift your weight forward, raise the arm that is opposite of your forward leg as high as possible to the sky.

 - While that arm is reaching upward, reach the other arm back with the palm up as much as possible.
 This causes the torso and spine to turn toward the side of the forward leg.

 - Perform this exercise only on that side.
-Perform two to three sets of five to 10 reps.
+Perform 2 to 3 sets of 5 to 10 reps.

 Certain exercises may be prescribed by a physician or physical therapist to help you with your specific structural difference, but they are not a means for treatment.
 Treatment for moderate to severe scoliosis will most likely involve surgery.